Published on: 03/08/2023 · Last updated on: 29/07/2025

 To apply the Group functionality to the Assignment activity, go to the activity settings, scroll to the section entitled Common module settings and select Separate Groups within the Group Mode field.
 Once you have done this, remember to scroll to the bottom of the page and click on one of the Save buttons.

-After applying this setting, extensions can be granted to group members as appropriate by visiting the Assignment submission overview screen, then selecting the group name from the top left-hand corner of this interface (as shown below).
+After applying this setting, extensions can be granted to group members as appropriate by visiting the Assignment submission overview screen, then selecting the group name from the Select separate groups dropdown menu.

 Once the participants have been filtered in this way, members of the group can then be granted extensions in the usual way: